sigcsets/sigcse2016/authors/demos.md

 1. **Other presenters**: one entry for each other presenter (name; department; college, university, or other affiliation; e-mail address)

-1. **Abstract (Description of the Demo)**: Describe your Demo in at most {{site.data.cfp.details.Demos.limits}}.
+1. **Abstract (Description of the Demo)**: Describe your Demo in at most {{site.data.cfp.details.Demos.abstract}}.
 This must match verbatim the abstract described below.

 1. **Intended Audience**: For whom is this Demo intended?